LvChengbin/sequence/README.md

 ### Sequence.all( steps, interval = 0 )

 To run all steps in a sequence, the sequence will return a resolved Promise instance after all steps finished.
-If one of the steps failed, the function will return a rejected Promise instance.
+If one of the steps failed, the function will return a rejected Promise, and if the steps is empty, the function will return a resolved Promise.

 The param `interval` is used for denoting the interval between each two steps.